Applying to Study Abroad in the Summer

 - Make sure you are aware of the application deadline and the materials you will need to apply.
 Many non-Princeton programs have rolling admissions and accept students as they receive applications.
 Don't miss out on a program by applying too late!

 - There are places both outside and within the University to look for financial support for study during the summer.
-See Princeton Funding, which includes funding offered through the Dean's Fund for Summer Study Abroad, and External Funding.
-Check with your department as well.

 - For summer courses taken for credit, the Office of Financial Aid offers aid recipients student loans to help meet the costs of summer courses.